-How can I obtain the data ?
+How can I obtain the data?

-How much does the data cost ?
+How much does the data cost?

 The SHP data is available free of charge for the entire research community.

 However, you are required to cite the study correctly in all publications that are based on the SHP.
 Publications in paper or electronic form based on SHP data must carry the following mention: “This study has been realised using data collected by the Swiss Household Panel (SHP), which is based at the Swiss Centre of Expertise in the Social Sciences FORS.
 The project is supported by the Swiss National Science Foundation.”
-For more information, see Tillmann et al. 2016.
+For more information, see Tillmann et al. 2016 and 2021.
 Tables and figures of publications based on SHP data in paper or electronic form must carry the following mention: “Source: Swiss Household Panel (SHP)”.